deeztek/Hermes-Secure-Email-Gateway/README.md

 The installer will:

-1. Display the Pro EULA and ask for acceptance (Community Edition users can accept; the EULA only takes effect if a Pro license is later activated)
+1. Display the Pro EULA and ask for acceptance (Community Edition users can accept; the EULA only takes effect if a Pro license is later activated).
-2. Prompt for mail server hostname (FQDN), console address, host IP, upstream DNS forwarders, and the three storage mount paths
+2. Prompt for mail-server hostname (FQDN), console address, host IP, upstream DNS forwarders, and the four storage mount paths (Data, Archive, Vmail, Nextcloud).
-3. Generate all secrets and per-service config files (LDAP secrets, DB passwords, Authelia session keys, OIDC keypair, self-signed bootstrap cert, etc.)
+3. Generate all secrets and per-service config files (LDAP secrets, DB passwords, Authelia session keys, OIDC keypair, self-signed bootstrap cert, etc.).
-4. Render `docker-compose.override.yml` to bind the tier paths into the right containers
+4. Render `docker-compose.override.yml` to bind the tier paths into the right containers.
-5. Run `docker compose up -d --build` to pull images and start the stack
+5. Run `docker compose up -d --build` to pull images and start the stack.
-6. Initialize all databases (Hermes, Authelia, Nextcloud, OpenDMARC, CipherMail, Syslog), populate the LDAP base structure, create the initial admin user, and pre-provision the Nextcloud admin
+6. Initialize all databases (Hermes, Authelia, Nextcloud, OpenDMARC, CipherMail, Syslog), populate the LDAP base structure, create the initial admin user, and pre-provision the Nextcloud admin.
-7. Print an installation summary with the admin console URL and one-time admin credentials
+7. Print an installation summary with the admin console URL and one-time admin credentials.

 ### 3. Access the consoles